Vuxoni/Core-Configuration-Docs/_configfolders/04-Kexts.md

 ### <a href="https://github.com/macos86/SMCProcessorAMD">SMCProcessorAMD</a>
 SMCProcessorAMD is very similar to SMCAMDProcessor.
 The key difference is that SMCAMDProcessor is dependent on AMDRyzenCPUPowerManagement - if you don't want to use AMDRyzenCPUPowerManagement for some reason (e.g. you own a laptop), you can use SMCProcessorAMD.
-SMCDellSensors supports OS X 10.7 Mountain Lion High Sierra to macOS 14 Sonoma.
+SMCProcessorAMD supports OS X 10.7 Mountain Lion up to macOS 14 Sonoma.
+However, AMD support (without a lot of patching) is only available in macOS 10.13 High Sierra to macOS 14 Sonoma.

 ### <a href="https://github.com/hieplpvip/AsusSMC">AsusSMC</a>
-AsusSMC is a VirtualSMC plugin that provides support for built-in Ambient Light Sensors (ALS), keyboard backlight controll, battery sensors and Fn key support on Asus laptops.
+AsusSMC is a VirtualSMC plugin that provides support for built-in Ambient Light Sensors (ALS), keyboard backlight control, battery sensors and Fn key support on Asus laptops.
 As the name suggests, this only applies to Asus laptops.
 In theory, AsusSMC supports OS X 10.8 Mountain Lion up to macOS 14 Sonoma.

 ### <a href="https://github.com/zhen-zen/YogaSMC">YogaSMC</a>